Alphonzo Rawls is an innovative skater, shoe designer and graphic artist who turned pro in the early 90’s.

 What do you think made your skating stand out?

 The most frequently acknowledged ability has been that I am able to skate both street and transition.

 You skated street and vert, which one was your favourite to skate and why?

+I really didn’t have a favourite per say.
 It was a matter of mood or accessibility.